 Used for millions of websites worldwide, WordPress is the most popular self-hosted open source today.
-Not only excellence in the world of bloggers, but this system is also capable of powering all models of other websites.
+Not only is excellence in the world of bloggers, but this system is also capable of powering all models of other websites.
 This is including several popular magazines and e-commerce website pages.
 So, do you wonder about the WordPress background?

 The advantage of WordPress here is that it is entirely free.
 You can use it to create a simple website or a business website.
 Just go to the homepage of WordPress to download the latest version and install it.
-Then, you already own a website that can be easily customized, and it requires having a server, a domain name.
+Then, you already own a website that can be easily customized, and it requires having a server, and a domain name.

 The development of WordPress

 First of all, Matt Mullenweg and Mike Little created WordPress in May 2003.
 They started building a blogging platform on a downed application b2/catalog.
 Not long after that, the project was abandoned, and they decided to fork it and continue to develop their own.

 In January 2004, they released the first version of WordPress (WordPress 1.0).
 It was very different from the content management system right now because you realize it has a lot of features.

 However, it used to have only a few key features that we still use today, such as WordPress editor, easy installation, nice permanent link usage, user admin system, and comments management.

 The development stage

 Since 2004, WordPress has undergone many major transformations.
 An open-source community with thousands of members continuously developed, managed, and operated the WordPress project.
 They work remotely, many are volunteers.
 Moreover, they meet at a conference called WordCamp.
 WordPress is still on the rise and a new version is usually released every 2 or 3 months.
 Each version has new features added and security updates.